gumoraes999999/Replicant-x86/README.md

 ### Builds

-Replicant-x86 comes with 3 different builds for each Android release:
+Replicant-x86 comes with 2 different builds for each Android release:

 #### Vanilla
-Vanilla – The normal version of replicant-x86
+Open-sourced – The normal version of replicant-x86

 #### Googled
-Googled  – An replicant-x86 version that will have gapps.
+Proprietaried  – An replicant-x86 version that will have Google Apps (GApps).

 ## Supported Replicant-x86 versions